GDQuest/website/content/open-source/guides/learn-godot/developer/index.md

 src = "banner.png"
 +++

-_For a gentler introduction to the concepts of game development using the [Godot game engine](https://godotengine.org/), please refer to our previous guide: [Learn to Make Games with Godot: Beginner Edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}})._
+We gathered a curated list of resources to make your life easier if you want to get started with Godot.
+This guide is for experienced developers, or game developers coming from a different game engine.

-We've gathered a curated list of resources to make life easier if you are thinking of transitioning to or starting out with Godot.
-It's aimed at game developers with some experience or are coming from a different game engine.
+_For a beginner-friendly introduction to game development with the [Godot game engine](https://godotengine.org/), check out the [beginner edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}}) of this guide._

-You can always **join the [GDQuest Discord server](https://discord.gg/CHYVgar)** for a welcoming community of game developer and designer enthusiasts.
-And if you want to **keep up to date** with news from GDQuest we encourage you to **follow the [official Twitter account](https://twitter.com/NathanGDQuest)**.
+You're also welcome to [join the GDQuest Discord community](https://discord.gg/CHYVgar) to get in touch with fellow game developers.

 ## Making games with Godot